sophie-bui/parsl-community-playbook/Governance.md

 Community Champions Committee Members: Sophie Bui (community manager), Logan Ward (Materials Science, Machine Learning)

 ## Contributors
 Parsl project packages are under continuous development by researchers and software developers from around the world.
 The project is community-driven, with decisions generally made by consensus but with oversight and organization provided by the coordinating committee.

-[Check our list of contributors](https://parsl-project.org/governance.html).
+💙 We are grateful and thankful for the contributions community members have made to our project over the years – [check out the list of our contributors](https://parsl-project.org/governance.html).